Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 The third component is the incumbency status.
 As previously mentioned, this allows the model to factor in the incumbency advantage in election predictions.
 More specifically, the model factors that incumbency status is associated with a 2.87 percent increase in the incumbent party candidate's two-party popular vote share.

-Ultimately, the time-for-change model has been historically successful, with such model only having a true out-of-sample popular vote prediction error of 1.7%.
+Ultimately, the time-for-change model has been historically successful, with such model only having a true out-of-sample popular vote prediction error of 1.7% since 1992.
 Nevertheless, it's necessary to evaluate such model against others to determine its predictive ability.

 **Evaluating Prediction Models**